 Because Vyvanse is a pro-drug it has less potential than Ritalin to be abused, although head-to-head comparisons investigating abuse and dependence potential have not been done.
-Ritalin is much cheaper than Vyvanse and the drug, methylphenidate, is available generically.
-A generic form of Vyvanse is not expected to be available until 2023.
+Ritalin is much cheaper than Vyvanse.
+Both Ritalin and Vyvanse are available as generics.

 How do the ingredients in Ritalin and Vyvanse differ?

 Ritalin is a brand (trade) name for methylphenidate.
 Experts are not sure exactly how methylphenidate works in Attention Deficit Hyperactivity Disorder (ADHD) but believe it blocks the re-uptake of norepinephrine and dopamine, two neurotransmitters located in the brain.
 This causes an increase in levels of these chemicals between the nerves, and helps to calm hyperactivity and improve deficits in concentration.
-1 Ritalin 5mg costs approximately $75 for 100 tablets (75 cents per tablet) increasing to $108.87 for 60 tablets for the 20mg dose ($1.80 per tablet).2
+Ritalin 5mg costs approximately $89 for 100 tablets (89 cents per tablet) increasing in price for higher strength tablets.

-Other brands of methylphenidate include Aptensio XR, Concerta, Daytrana, Metadate, Quillichew and Qullivant.3
+Other brands of methylphenidate include Aptensio XR, Concerta, Metadate, Quillichew ER and Qullivant XR.

-Vyvanse is the brand name of lisdexamfetamine (LDX).
-LDX is a prodrug of dextroamphetamine, which means it needs to be absorbed by the body and come into contact with red blood cells before it is converted into dextroamphetamine, its active form.4 Dextroamphetamine is also thought to work by increasing levels of norepinephrine and dopamine in the nerve synapse.
-LDX is only available as the brand Vyvanse, at a cost of $884 for 100 capsules ($8.84 per capsule).5 The anticipated availability of a generic for LDX is 2023.6
+Vyvanse is a brand (trade) name for lisdexamfetamine (LDX).
+LDX is a prodrug of dextroamphetamine, which means it needs to be absorbed by the body and come into contact with red blood cells before it is converted into dextroamphetamine, its active form.
+Dextroamphetamine is also thought to work by increasing levels of norepinephrine and dopamine in the nerve synapse.
+LDX is available as the brand Vyvanse, and 100 of the 10mg capsules cost around $1,306 ($13.06 per capsule).
+Multiple generic versions of Vyvanse capsules and Vyvanse chewable tablets are also available.

 Unfortunately, no. Very few studies have been done comparing Ritalin to Vyvanse in either children or adults with ADHD.

-Children consistently administered methylphenidate experience a temporary slowing of growth (on average about 2cm less growth in height and 2.7kg less growth in weight over 3 years).9
+Children consistently administered methylphenidate experience a temporary slowing of growth (on average about 2cm less growth in height and 2.7kg less growth in weight over 3 years).

 Which drug is more likely to be abused?

-Unfortunately, both Ritalin and Vyvanse, as with other “hyperactivity” drugs are commonly misused, particularly by high school and college students.
-Misuse of Ritalin, Vyvanse, and other CNS stimulants has been associated with sudden death, stroke, heart attack, convulsions and psychotic reactions indistinguishable from schizophrenia.11,12,13
+Unfortunately, both Ritalin and Vyvanse, as with other medications used to treat hyperactivity, are commonly misused, particularly by high school and college students.
+Misuse of Ritalin, Vyvanse, and other CNS stimulants has been associated with sudden death, stroke, heart attack, convulsions and psychotic reactions indistinguishable from schizophrenia.

-However, Vyvanse theorectically has less abuse potential, because of its pro-drug formulation and need to be in contact with red blood cells before it changes into its active form, dextroamphetamine.13,14 Unfortunately, no head-to-head comparison trials comparing the abuse potential of Vyvanse and Ritalin have been done.
+Theoretically, Vyvanse has less abuse potential, because of its pro-drug formulation and need to be in contact with red blood cells before it changes into its active form, dextroamphetamine.
+Unfortunately, no head-to-head comparison trials comparing the abuse potential of Vyvanse and Ritalin have been done.